"Old Rat" 1977-1982

 Starting in 2001, some (all?) of the "juvenile mouse" tokens have a "C" on the cap.
 So far I am cataloging them as a variety of the juvenile mouse design.
 Design changed again in 2013, I don't know yet if any of the Juvenile mouse design will be made after 2012.

 In 2013 the tokens were radically redesigned.
+Since Chuck seems to be regressing, I'll call this the "Baby Mounse" design.
 I assume this will be the design for the next few years, but too early to tell for sure what will happen next!

 "Chuck E. Rocks" 2013 - present?

 At least one of the 2006 tokens has a "Z" to the left of the mouse head.
 These seem to be scarce, but how many were made, why they were made, and if the "Z" appears on any other years are still unknown.

 Sept 2012 - token listed on eBay with "CEC logo" as above on one side, and standard "jester head" design on the othere side.
 Sold for $4.99 + 0.99 shipping (I didn't see the listing until it had ended or I might have bid on it).
 I suspect this was a manufacturer's sample muleing two designs, in which case it may have been made later than 1990.
 Probably 25mm brass, but seller did not specify and hard to tell from scan.